franciscolopezv/architecture_modernization/03-reference-architecture/target-architecture.md

 > **Important**: You will reach this architecture **incrementally** over 12-36 months using the strangler pattern.
 Don't try to build everything at once.

+> **Note on Modular Monoliths**: Small teams (1-2) should default to a **modular monolith** rather than microservices.
+The principles in this playbook (domain boundaries, contracts, data ownership, observability) apply equally to modular monoliths.
+The architecture layers can be implemented as modules within a single deployable unit.
+Microservices add distributed systems complexity (operability, debugging, schema governance) that only pays off when you need independent deployment across multiple teams.

 ---

 ## Why This Architecture?

-This architecture enables the outcomes described in [vision.md](vision.md):
+This architecture enables the outcomes described in [vision.md](../strategy/vision):

 **Enables Domain APIs:**
 - Clear service boundaries aligned to business domains